KARAN-D05/Computing_Machinery_from_Scratch/RAM_V4/Readme_v4.md

    - Start small with programs to load data and basic addition
    - After getting comfortable, try programs including feedback, multiplication, subtraction and division
    - Refer r_a_mv3 (Navigate to RAM_V3 folder and download r_a_mv3.circ) to understand how different operations are performed by hardware to write correct program      to control the machinery.
+   - Read all the steps mentioned above properly.